JeffreyWay/Laravel-Test-Helpers/docs/04-Controller-Helpers.md

 ### `see`

-Use the `see` or `assertSee` method to verify text content for a given response.
+Use the `see`, `shouldSee`, or `assertSee` method to verify text content for a given response.
+Each of these does the same thing.
+Just use the one that feels most readable to you.

 ```php
 public function testFindHelloOnHomePage()